llm-bible/llm-bible.github.io/_publications/chen2023gaining.markdown

 bibkey: chen2023gaining
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.10477"}
-tags: ['RAG', 'Reinforcement Learning', 'Responsible AI', 'Tools', 'Uncategorized']
+tags: ['RAG', 'Reinforcement Learning', 'Responsible AI', 'Tools']
 ---
 The rapid development of large language models (LLMs) has not only provided numerous opportunities but also presented significant challenges.
 This becomes